aboutcode-org/python-inspector/docs/source/test-protocol.rst

     scancode --package --info <path/to/development/codebase/dir> --json-pp <path/to/development-scan-output.json> --processes 4

-You then need to review the scanc results to assemble a list of of pip requirement files used in development.
+You then need to review the scanc results to assemble a list of pip requirement files used in development.

 Or a simpler approach is to use the ``find`` command::